ZeeQ

-Zee Q was an Indian English cable and satellite television channel, owned by Zee Entertainment Enterprises.
-The channel was launched on 5 November 2012, for children in the 4 to 14 age group.
+Zee Q was an Indian Hindi cable and satellite television channel, owned by Zee Entertainment Enterprises.
+The channel was launched on 22 November 2010, for children in the 4 to 14 age group.
 The 24-hour channel was available on DTH and digital cable platforms as a paid channel and aired in India.
 The channel provided children with educational broadcasts, animated and live-action series, and movies.

 The channel also featured a programming block of CBeebies shows.